Elisandra Ferreira

-Elisandra Ferreira de Oliveira (born March 19, 1998) is a Brazilian mixed martial artist who competes in the atomweight division of the Invicta Fighting Championships, where she is the atomweight champion.
+Elisandra Ferreira de Oliveira (born March 19, 1998) is a Brazilian mixed martial artist who competes in the atomweight division of the Invicta Fighting Championships, where she is the atomweight champion, and the 2026 interim strawweight champion of Karate Combat.

 Mixed martial arts career

 Early career

 Ferreira started her professional MMA career in 2019.
 In Brazil, she amassed a record of 4–1, which included winning the NCF atomweight title at Nação Cyborg 10.
 Prior to being signed by Invicta, she fought Anastasia Nikolakakos for the PAWFC atomweight title at PAWFC 2 and lost the bout.

 Invicta FC

 In her Invicta debut, Ferreira faced Marisa Messer-Belenchia at Invicta FC 51 on January 18, 2023.
 She won the fight via split decision.

 Ferreira faced Flor Hernandez at Invicta FC 53 on May 3, 2023.
 She won the fight by unanimous decision.

 Ferreira faced Katie Saull at Invicta FC 55: Bernardo vs. Rubin on June 28, 2024.
 She won the bout via unanimous decision.